MohammedElm/Blood-Glucose-Prediction/README.md

 Full report could be found in the file: Blood_Glucose_Project_Report.pdf

-A simple regression model on the Diabetes Dataset (Data is described and can be downloaded here: https://archive.ics.uci.edu/ml/datasets/diabetes).
+A simple regression model (LighGBM xgboost implementation) on the Diabetes Dataset (Data is described and can be downloaded here: https://archive.ics.uci.edu/ml/datasets/diabetes).

 We achieve an MAE=30 which is very comparable (even better sometimes) to to very specific-domain built models [1,2].